mooalot/zustand-namespaces/README.md

 The Zustand Divisions API is written in TypeScript and provides full type support.
 This ensures that your state is type-safe and that you can easily navigate your state structure.
 There are examples in the [examples](https://github.com/mooalot/zustand-divisions/tree/main/examples) directory of this repository that demonstrate how to use TypeScript with the Zustand Divisions API.

+## Middleware

+The Zustand Divisions API is compatible with any middleware that works with Zustand.
+You can use middleware to add additional functionality to your store.
+The middleware MUST be at the root level of the store and not within a division.
+Divisions allow you to pass custom options to give you full control over the behavior of your divisions with any middleware.
+[Here](https://github.com/mooalot/zustand-divisions/blob/main/examples/divisionsWithOptions.ts) is an example using Zundo middleware.

 ## More Examples

 You can find more examples in the [examples](https://github.com/mooalot/zustand-divisions/tree/main/examples) directory of this repository.
 Each example demonstrates a different use case for the Zustand Divisions API, such as using divisions with 3rd party libraries or using a mix of divisions and global state.